- 100 g polenta

 - 8 large cherry tomatoes, halved

-Put 425ml water and the salt in a heavy-based pan and bring to the boil.
+Put 425ml water and a large pinch of salt in a heavy-based pan and bring to the boil.
 Slowly whisk in the polenta, stirring continuously.
 Bring back to the boil and simmer, stirring all the time, for 2-3 minutes until thickened.
 Remove from the heat and stir in the garlic and half the parmesan and half the black pepper.

 Spoon the polenta on to a board lined with cling-film and shape to a rough 25 x 8 cm rectangle.
 Leave to cool completely.